REST API

 -

 Process Request Script – provide the JavaScript code used to construct or modify the request before it is sent to the external endpoint.
-You can find an example of the process request script here.
+You can find an example of the process request script in the Sample scripts section of this page.

 -

 Process Response Script – provide the JavaScript code used to process the response returned from the external endpoint.
 This script is required to transform the API response into a format that the enricher can understand and use.
-You can find an example of the process response script here.
+You can find an example of the process response script in the Sample scripts section of this page.

 -